 You do not receive higher expected returns for taking on extra company-specific or geographic risk.

-I see no reason to take on risk that I will not get paid for.
+I see don’t take on risk that I will not get paid for.
+That seems silly.
 Global diversification removes risk specific to individual businesses or countries while leaving expected returns unchanged.
-This is why my portfolio is invested in globally diversified index funds.

 Diversification is the only free lunch in investing.
 It gives you the maximum return for a given level of risk.

 Diversification has never been easier.
-You can access thousands of stocks and bonds around the globe with low-cost index funds.
+I access thousands of stocks and bonds around the globe with low-cost index funds.

-Globally diversified index funds eliminate nearly all non-systematic risk, leaving you with the systematic risk of the global equity market.
-This investing style will maximize your returns for a given level of risk, because you are not taking risk that will not be compensated.
+Globally diversified total market index funds eliminate nearly all non-systematic risks of specific businesses, sectors, or countries.
+This leaves you with the systematic risk of the global equity market and maximizes returns for a given level of risk.

 Risk and Returns